 Certain directors have honed their ability to exploit certain methods of storytelling that puts an indelible mark across their body of work.
 The Coen Brothers tell fables through idiosyncratic peoples, places, tongues, and walks of life.
 Jean-Luc Godard’s combative storytelling is marked by his fast and loose editing that renders fast and loose characters onscreen.
-Christopher Nolan is another such auteur whose work, time and again, demonstrates that he is a master in a particular method of storytelling – film structure.
+Christopher Nolan is another such auteur whose work, time and again, demonstrates that he is a master in a particular element of storytelling – film structure.

 In Dunkirk, Nolan once again organizes a film through rather unconventional structure.
 The film has been met, largely, with critical acclaim.
 However, some have questioned whether or not the film’s structure is too confusing or obscures the narrative with unnecessary editing.
 Since Dunkirk opened, it has been fun and interesting to hear people’s varied experiences with it, and it made me think a lot about Nolan’s use of structure.
 While criticisms on Nolan’s style are valid, I maintain that the film’s particular structure is an important aspect of how Nolan communicates the stakes of human life and the small decisions that define heroism, and serves to heighten the narrative in an essential way.

 Before we discuss Dunkirk, however, let’s look back on how Nolan has used film structure to inform narrative in some of his previous works.
-Keep in mind that these are not comprehensive reviews, but rather a discussion that focuses primarily on the interaction between structure and theme:
+Keep in mind that these are not comprehensive reviews, but rather a discussion that focuses primarily on the interaction between structure and theme.

 Memento, 2000 (spoilers ahead)